The Secret Agent's Blunder: Plot

-According to Old Legend
+Part one.
+Under Old Cover (По старой легенде)

-Mikhail Tulyev, the son of a former spy and White Russian count, is sent by West German intelligence to collect Soviet nuclear secrets.
+Mikhail Tulyev, the son of a former spy and Russian Empire count, is sent by West German intelligence to collect Soviet nuclear secrets.
 He travels in Russia under the name Mikhail Zarokov, taken from a POW he had met in the Great Patriotic War, with the cover of looking for his supposedly lost sister.
 Tuylev stays with Dembovich (Oleg Zhakov), a bitter former German agent and works as a taxi driver, striking up a romantic relationship with the company's dispatcher, Maria Nikolayevna (Eleonora Shashkova).

 Through Dembovitch, Tuylev recruits an infamous thief known as "Snipe" to smuggle his findings.
 However, "Snipe" is in actuality a KGB officer named Pavel Sinitsyn (Mikhail Nozhkin).
 Sinitsyn's superior, General Sergeyev (Yefim Kopelyan), having been informed of Tuylev's mission, orders Sinitsyn to fake his defection when he is to hand over the samples to Tuylev's contact, Leonid Krug (Vadim Zakharchenko).
 Subsequently, he is to act as a double agent.
 When the delivery happens, Pavel and Krug are attacked by a Maritime Border Troops ship.
 Despite Krug being shot in the leg, the two manage to escape to neutral waters.